drshahizan/software-engineering/materials/sec01/mod5.md

 ## II.
 Part I: Requirements Modeling Concept
 ### A. Understanding the Concept of Requirements Modeling
-### <ul><li>Importance of requirements modeling in software development</li></ul>
+### <ul><li>Importance of requirements modeling in software development</li>
 Requirements modeling is a critical phase in software development that involves creating a detailed description of the desired behavior and functionality of the software system to be developed.
 Here are some key reasons why requirements modeling is essential in software development:

-<ul><li>Establishing a common understanding: The process of requirements modeling helps establish a common understanding of the software system to be developed among all stakeholders.
+<ul><li type="1">Establishing a common understanding: The process of requirements modeling helps establish a common understanding of the software system to be developed among all stakeholders.
 This includes the development team, customers, end-users, and other stakeholders.
 By creating a clear and comprehensive set of requirements, everyone involved in the project can have a shared understanding of what the software system should do.</li>

-<li>Defining project scope: Requirements modeling helps to define the scope of the software project by clarifying what features and functionality are within the scope of the project and what are not.
+<li type="1">Defining project scope: Requirements modeling helps to define the scope of the software project by clarifying what features and functionality are within the scope of the project and what are not.
 This helps to avoid scope creep, which can lead to increased project costs, delays, and customer dissatisfaction.</li>

-<li>Minimizing rework: Requirements modeling helps to identify and correct issues early in the development process, reducing the likelihood of costly rework later.
+<li type="1">Minimizing rework: Requirements modeling helps to identify and correct issues early in the development process, reducing the likelihood of costly rework later.
 By understanding the requirements, the development team can identify potential issues or conflicts early on, reducing the risk of costly rework.</li>

-<li>Improving quality: Requirements modeling helps to ensure that the software system meets the needs of its users by specifying the required functionality and behavior.
+<li type="1">Improving quality: Requirements modeling helps to ensure that the software system meets the needs of its users by specifying the required functionality and behavior.
 This helps to improve the quality of the software system and increases the likelihood that it will be successful in the market.</li>

-<li>Facilitating communication:** Requirements modeling provides a common language for communication between the development team and stakeholders.
-This helps to ensure that everyone has a clear understanding of the software system to be developed, reducing the likelihood of misunderstandings or miscommunications.</li></ul>
+<li type="1">Facilitating communication: Requirements modeling provides a common language for communication between the development team and stakeholders.
+This helps to ensure that everyone has a clear understanding of the software system to be developed, reducing the likelihood of misunderstandings or miscommunications.</li></ul></ul>

-### <ul><li>Key characteristics of effective requirements models</li></ul>
+### <ul><li>Key characteristics of effective requirements models</li>
 Effective requirements models are characterized by the following key characteristics:

-<ul><li>Clarity: The requirements model should be clear and concise, with unambiguous language and terminology that can be easily understood by all stakeholders.
+<ul><li type="1">Clarity: The requirements model should be clear and concise, with unambiguous language and terminology that can be easily understood by all stakeholders.
 Ambiguous or unclear requirements can lead to misunderstandings and confusion, which can impact project success.</li>

-<li>Completeness: The requirements model should be complete, covering all relevant aspects of the system's functionality and performance.
+<li type="1">Completeness: The requirements model should be complete, covering all relevant aspects of the system's functionality and performance.
 This means that all requirements should be identified and documented, including both functional and non-functional requirements.</li>

-<li>Consistency: The requirements model should be consistent, with no conflicting or contradictory requirements.
+<li type="1">Consistency: The requirements model should be consistent, with no conflicting or contradictory requirements.
 Consistency ensures that all stakeholders have a clear understanding of the system's requirements and how they fit together.</li>

-<li>Verifiability: The requirements model should be verifiable, meaning that each requirement can be tested to determine whether it has been satisfied.
+<li type="1">Verifiability: The requirements model should be verifiable, meaning that each requirement can be tested to determine whether it has been satisfied.
 Verifiable requirements are essential for ensuring that the system meets the needs of the stakeholders.</li>

-<li>Traceability: The requirements model should have traceability, meaning that each requirement can be traced back to its source and forward to the design, development, and testing stages.
+<li type="1">Traceability: The requirements model should have traceability, meaning that each requirement can be traced back to its source and forward to the design, development, and testing stages.
 Traceability ensures that all requirements are met and helps with change management.</li>

-<li>Prioritization: The requirements model should be prioritized, with high-priority requirements identified and given more attention than lower-priority requirements.
+<li type="1">Prioritization: The requirements model should be prioritized, with high-priority requirements identified and given more attention than lower-priority requirements.
 Prioritization ensures that the most important requirements are addressed first.</li>

-<li>Testability: The requirements model should be testable, meaning that each requirement can be tested to determine whether it has been satisfied.
+<li type="1">Testability: The requirements model should be testable, meaning that each requirement can be tested to determine whether it has been satisfied.
 Testability is essential for ensuring that the system functions correctly and meets the needs of the stakeholders.</li></ul>

 Overall, effective requirements models should be clear, complete, consistent, verifiable, traceable, prioritized, and testable.
-By ensuring these key characteristics are met, stakeholders can be confident that the system will meet their needs and be successful.
+By ensuring these key characteristics are met, stakeholders can be confident that the system will meet their needs and be successful.</ul>
 <p align="center"><img src= "https://cs.ccsu.edu/~stan/classes/CS410/Notes16/images/05-activity_diagram_involuntary_detention.png" width="700px" height="400px"></p>